 The most secure browser brave comes with Privacy & Security, Shields, and Social Media Trackers.
 Features are not limited to this only, HTTPS anywhere ensures that users will visit a secured website.
 Even if it not secured, HTTPS anywhere redirects the user to the website with HTTPS SSL.

 Privacy & Security, Shields, and Social Media Trackers includes:

 All the promises of Brave are decent and worked well while testing the features.
 Adblocker and trackers do a good job by blocking the ads from appearing on the web page.
 It also shows the number of ads blocked, saved bandwidth, and time.

-Not only built-in feature but also download plugin/add-on from the Brave web store.
-However, it does not offer official plugins, you may run into privacy issues if untrusted third party plugin used.
+Not only a built-in feature but also a download plugin/add-on from the Brave web store.
+However, it does not offer official plugins, you may run into privacy issues if an untrusted third-party plugin used.

 The most secure browser does what it promises to users’ privacy and there is no debate point on that.
 In spite of offering the ad-blocking feature in the settings, Brave has come into a deal with its own ads advertisement.
 As they said in their official statement, Brave replaces bad ads with a good one.
 If ignored, all the features are out of the box for the user’s security and privacy.

 In the 3rd line, we have Tor which is more than a browser.
 Tor is the most secure browser to date but its use is illegal in some countries.
 By default, it protects against browser fingerprinting and surveillance.
 Tor uses a virtual server to route the data traffic over three different hops making it harder to track by anyone.

 Tor has a simple rule that stores and tracks nothing.
 If you are really concerned about data privacy and security, it is the best option, though it has few limitations such as reduced network speed, the site may break, and few others.